python/cpython/Doc/library/collections.rst

 * A regular :class:`dict` was designed to be very good at mapping operations.
 Tracking insertion order was secondary.
 In contrast, :class:`OrderedDict` was designed to be good at reordering operations.
-  Efficient mapping operations were secondary.
+  Efficient mapping iteration and update operations were secondary.

-* :class:`OrderedDict` takes more memory and is slower than :class:`dict` for regular dictionary operations.
+* :class:`OrderedDict` takes more memory and is slower than :class:`dict` for dictionary iteration and mutation.

 * Algorithmically, the :class:`OrderedDict` class can handle frequent reordering operations better than :class:`dict`.
 This makes it suitable for